abrignoni/UsRT/README.md

 * Run UsRT.py

 Binary usage:
-* Go to version tab and download.
+* Go to release tab in the repository and download.
 * Execute the binary.
 Installer only compatible with Windows systems.